GarrettGunnell/Post-Processing/README.md

 This is made for Unity 2021.3.1 using the built in pipeline.

+## Disclaimer

+These effects are modular only for ease of experimentation and finding what looks best for a given scene.
+Once desired effects have been found, many of the shaders can be condensed into a singular pass to reduce overdraw and maximize performance.

 ## Features

 * **Fog**
+* * Distance
 * **Bloom**
 * **Depth Based Edge Detection**
 * **Color Correction**